 A: BuddyPress is a “social-network-in-a-box” plugin for WordPress that adds profiles, groups, forums and some basic media sharing.
 Paired with the rtMedia plugin, it’s a pretty decent solution.
 There are some premium BuddyPress-compatible themes here.
 BuddyPress can be a resource-intensive plugin and requires a fairly strong server.
 Also important to note that caching plugins commonly used to speed up a WordPress site rely on content not changing frequently, so most social network traffic isn’t cacheable and puts more strain on a server than a typical WordPress site or blog.

-Q: So what are the reasons for using Elementor over the WordPress editor?
+Q: So what are the reasons for using a Page Builder plugin over the WordPress editor?

 A: The WordPress Block Editor is designed to be a powerful solution for the masses.
-Despite using plugins and custom blocks to extend the WP Block Editor, it will never offer the fine-grained control available in page builders like Elementor or Beaver Builder.
+Despite using plugins and custom blocks to extend the WP Block Editor, it will never offer the fine-grained control available in page builders such as Beaver Builder.
 But it also doesn’t need to be an either/or scenario.
-There may be some simple pages within an Elementor-powered site where it makes sense to use the Block Editor to create and edit content, where more complex pages may make sense to use the deep customization and layout tools available in Elementor.
+There may be some simple pages where it makes sense to use the Block Editor to create and edit content, where more complex pages may make sense to use the deep customization and layout tools available in a Page Builder plugin.

 Q: Will sliders be covered in a webinar?
 My sliders are not appearing… sliders on home page — a few words that fade onto page, one line at a time.
 Sliders, right?